 An abundance of caution should used when hanging treats for chickens.
 I recommend 24 gauge floral wire securely attached to a solid structure (such as wood fencing) so that it cannot be dislodged and ingested.
 If a chicken ingests string, it can wreak havoc in their digestive tract, cause crop impaction, an emergency requiring professional veterinary intervention or death.
 Always closely monitor the chickens while enjoying the hanging treat and remove string from the chicken yard as soon as they’re done with the treat.

-4. Offer high protein treats only occasionally and in moderation, meaning: no more than 2 tablespoons per bird per day on special occasions, not every day.*
+Offer treats only occasionally and in moderation, meaning: no more than 2 tablespoons per bird per day on special occasions, not every day.*